 After “3,” the environment begins to recover.
 As a result, the survivors begin to diversify into the newly empty ecological niches.
 The result is an amplification of species diversity (shown by the rising line at “4”), ending in a new equilibrium between speciation and the background level of distinction (at “5”).

 The graph to the right tells a similar story.
 “1” shows phylogenetic diversification leading up to a mass extinction, which occurs at “2.”

-You can see how the mass extinction extinguishes most lineages.
+You can see how mass extinction extinguishes most lineages.
 But some survive, such as the lineage shown at “4.”
-During the subsequent eons, the survivors get to experience their own adaptive radiation, which occurs during time period “3.”
+During the subsequent eons, the survivors get to experience their own adaptive radiation, which occurs during period “3.”

 Let’s apply this to the Cretaceous extinction, the one caused by the asteroid impact 65 million years ago.
 Among the lineages that came to an end were all the dinosaurs, as well as their marine cousins, like mosasaurs and plesiosaurs.
 But the mammals (which in this case would be the lineage at “4”) survived.
-With a few million years, all of the modern mammal clades (for example, the whales, dogs, bears, rodents, horses, bats, and primates) came into being.
+Within a few million years, all of the modern mammal clades (for example, the whales, dogs, bears, rodents, horses, bats, and primates) came into being.